ianmaclarty/amulet/doc/quickstart.md

         spin = 0
     end

-    -- clamp the ball position so it doesn't dissapear -- off the edge of the screen ball_pos = math.clamp(ball_pos, min_pos, max_pos)
+    -- clamp the ball position so it doesn't disappear -- off the edge of the screen ball_pos = math.clamp(ball_pos, min_pos, max_pos)